-When you think about it, EHR help desk technicians play a similar role as clinicians.
+When you think about it, EHR help desk support technicians play a similar role as clinicians.
 Their job is to listen and gather information to diagnose and fix issues.
 The more information you can provide, the better the EHR help desk staff can do their job.
-Imagine that a patient comes in to your office for a sick visit, and the conversation goes something like this:
+Imagine that a patient comes into your office for a sick visit, and the conversation goes something like this:

 Provider: “What brings you in today?”

 Patient: “I don’t feel well.”

 Provider: “I’m sorry to hear that.
 What are your symptoms?”

 Patient: “I don’t know.
 Just make me feel better.”

 If the patient doesn’t clearly communicate what is going on, it is very difficult to diagnose and treat the symptoms.
 Similarly, if there are issues with your EHR system and the EHR help desk gets a generic ticket or call to say that it is not working, it is very hard to diagnose the problem.
 This can lead to wasted time, increased costs, and frustration on both sides.